 The two chemicals that are toxic are theobromine and caffeine.
 They both will cause symptoms.
 The theobromine is more impactful and will last longer.

-The signs of toxic poisoning are panting, being restless, frequent urination, increased thirst, heart rate increase, diarrhea, and vomiting.
+The signs of toxic poisoning are panting, being restless, frequent urination, increased thirst, heart rate increase, diarrhoea, and vomiting.

 Then when the chocolate poisoning is severe is when they start having muscle tremors, go into a seizure and finally heart failure.

-Vets Now lists a chart to show how much Theobromine consumed with the weight of your dog can be toxic.
+Vets Now lists a chocolate calculator chart to show how much Theobromine consumed with the weight of your dog can be toxic.

 If your dog got into chocolate, these symptoms will show up from four to 24 hours after eaten.
 You will need to look for the symptoms and get treatment immediately from your vet.